vikrampawar/stories/pages/IntroducingTakkarramKirrakke.md

 And after a bit more of effort, they might even successfully negotiate the second 'r'.
 But, they've left the soft 'k's.
 So, the utterance, however laboured, doesn't resemble anything like my first name or the surname.
-If I'm lucky, I might make out they they were trying out utter the first name or the surname.
+If I'm lucky, I might make out that the sounds that were produced after all the facial contortions was their best attempt at uttering my first name or the surname.
-Sometimes it is hard to establish even that.
+Sometimes it is hard to establish if it was the first name or the surname.
+Indeed, I would not know that it was me they were referring to if I was not the direct witness of the indescribable forms their faces were assuming before the sound emanated from it.

+So it is safe to assume that no English speaker would bear such a name.
+Note that here I meant bear in one sense and not the other, also I meant bear not bare, although, if I did interchange, the difference would be too subtle to escape even the finest combers of the strands of the English language.

+Now it must be clear as a crystal that it's a fictional name and the possibility that anybody would bear that name is so remote as to be considered nonexistent.